nkratzke/JEdUnit/readme.md

 ### Basic configuration

 To make use of this template the following workflow is recommended to set up a basic configuration for a new programming assignment.
-Make use of git and __clone__ this repository to your local machine.
+First of all, clone this repository to your local machine.
 ```
 git clone https://github.com/nkratzke/VPL-java-template.git
 ```

+Then

 1. Import the following __required file__ ([Main.java](Main.java)) via the Moodle web interface from this repository as __starting point for your students__.
 2. Import the following __executable files__ ([Checks.java](Checks.java), [Evaluator.java](Evaluator.java) and [vpl_evaluate.sh](vpl_evaluate.sh), [vpl_run.sh](vpl_run.sh)) via the Moodle web interface from this repository.